From time to time we get questions from our Keen family that we are pretty sure others are asking themselves as well.

 1. Wear Keen every day.

-Just like it’s important to brush her teeth, wearing Keen should become part of her daily routine.
-At first you’ll have to remind her, but over time with the right motivation they’ll learn on their own.
-Hopefully that motivation will be seen in the reduction of redness from the skin picking, but if needed, there’s no shame in implementing an external reward system!
+Just like it’s important to brush teeth, wearing Keen should become part of your child's daily routine.
+At first you’ll have to remind them, but over time with the right motivation they’ll learn on their own.
+Hopefully that motivation will be seen in the reduction of redness from the skin picking, or hair/nails growing back.
+And, if needed, there’s no shame in implementing an external reward system!

-2. Talk about the behavior, as much as she is willing
+2. Talk about the behavior, as much as they are willing

 There is so much shame associated with trichotillomania and dermatillomania.
 It doesn’t have to be that way.
 Through open conversation, this shame can be quelled.

-Asking your daughter how many times she picked in a day is likely a tough discussion, since she might be frustrated or anxious if confronted.
-However, the more discussions you have the more aware she will become and the stronger your relationship.
-Getting her perspective can help you understand progress and maybe even understand more about when and why she is doing the behavior.
+Asking your child how many times they picked (or pulled, or nail-bit) in a day is likely a tough discussion, since they might be frustrated or anxious if confronted.
+However, the more discussions you can have - without passing judgement - the more aware they will become - and the stronger your relationship will become.
+Getting their perspective can help you understand progress and maybe even understand more about when and why they are doing the behavior.

 3. Take advantage of Keen’s tracking data

 From there, you can then ask questions about the patterns that emerge from the data.
 Another conversation starter could be “How can you make Keen vibrate less?”
 From here you can work together to come up with suggestions for replacement behaviors.

 We know you are creative and can find many additional ways to motivate your child.
 We’d love to hear them and share with the rest of the community.
 The main thing to keep in mind is to stay consistent, positive, and supportive.
 There will no doubt be ups and downs throughout this process, and it is OK to be disappointed or frustrated at times.
 When they understand the importance of changing their behavior they will take a more active role and have accountability.
 This is how you know you’ve made a healthy impact on your child's life and have given them the tools to take on challenges in the future.